telerik/xaml-docs/controls/radlayoutcontrol/features/toolbox/overview.md

 ## Setting up the toolbox

-The layout control toolbox is represented by the __LayoutControlToolBoxView__ control which you can display following the approaches listed below.
+The layout control toolbox is presented via the __LayoutControlToolBoxView__ control which you can display following the approaches listed below.

 * [Using the LayoutControlToolBox control]({%slug radlayoutcontrol-features-toolbox-layoutcontroltoolbox%}): You can define the control in the __AdditionalCanvasItems__ collection of __RadLayoutControl__.
 This will embed a toggle button into the layout control allowing you to show and hide the __LayoutControlToolBoxView__.